lkjsxc/mono/src/lkjmc/README.md

 ## kind-5
 **gui villager:** gui villager with kind-4

+## kind-6
+Activates command blocks and kind6 tag will be removed from this item. when it exists as an entity.

 ## kind-
 Has an assigned owner (player).
 -   Cannot be picked up by players other than its owner if they are nearby.